Requirements to qualify for a license

 Finally, you must complete a handgun safety course with a live fire requirement.
 Once all requirements have been met you should apply to the Police chief or First Selectman of your local town.
 They will have 8 weeks to issue or deny your temporary state permit.
 You will then apply for a state permit through the Connecticut Department of Emergency Services and Public Protection.
 Application instructions can be found here.

-Connecticut Concealed Carry Classes
+Concealed Carry Classes Near You In Connecticut

 What will you learn in class?